 If you are following the load on a dusty road and the dust obscures your vision, ask the load driver and the rest of the team to slow down or stop until the dust clears.
 Close your windows so that the dust does not interfere with your breathing.

 Performing a steerable turn

 Plan ahead

 Before leaving their vehicle, the steerperson should already be observing the scene and planning ahead for the turn.

-Remember to exit the vehicle safely (see the steps in Module 1).
+Remember to exit the vehicle safely.

 Crush zone safety measures